G-rossi98/Code-Challenge/README.md

 ## step2

-in the same directory, run the command to run the second step where, the script will read the data from disk and put it in a new database and then have a json output file with the data
+in the same directory, run the command to run the second step where, the script will read the data from local disk and put it in a new database and then have a json output file with the data

 ```
 python ./step2/dbstep2.py